top of page

 Image by Jakub Żerdzicki

-From 2026, fixed-term assured shorthold tenancies will be replaced by Assured Periodic Tenancies.
+Fixed-term assured shorthold tenancies have been replaced by Assured Periodic Tenancies.

 This means: